raddysr/DevOps/README.md

-# DevOps
+# Tools

-Some very basic scripts:
+Some very basic scripts/programs that I've created for automating basic tasks :)

 *general_report.pl and report.pl - create report of deamons(FreeBSD jails)